-The nitrogen, phosphorus and potassium content at initial stage (after thoroughly mixing), secondary stage (turning time when did you turn?
-In 3 months?) and final stage of composting were recorded.
+The nitrogen, phosphorus and potassium content at initial stage (after thoroughly mixing), secondary stage (turning time) and final stage of composting were recorded.
+The turning of the compost material was done at the end of primary stage.
 The nitrogen, phosphorus and potassium content were analyzed as per the Jackson (1973).
-Give brief chemical analysis or analyzed by third party?